Sanskrit: Media

-Since 1974, there has been a short daily news broadcast on state-run All India Radio.
+Since 1974, there has been a short daily news broadcast on All India Radio.
 These broadcasts are also made available on the internet on AIR's website.
-Sanskrit news is broadcast on TV and on the internet through the DD National channel at 6:55 AM IST.
+Sanskrit news is broadcast on TV and on the internet through the DD National channel.
 Over 90 weeklies, fortnightlies and quarterlies are published in Sanskrit.
 Sudharma, a daily printed newspaper in Sanskrit, has been published out of Mysore, India, since 1970.
 It was started by K.N.
 Varadaraja Iyengar, a Sanskrit scholar from Mysore.
-Sanskrit Vartman Patram and Vishwasya Vrittantam started in Gujarat during the last five years.

 Schools and contemporary status

 Sanskrit has been taught in schools from time immemorial in India.
 In modern times, the first Sanskrit University was Sampurnanand Sanskrit University, established in 1791 in the Indian city of Varanasi.
-Sanskrit is taught in 5,000 traditional schools (Pathashalas), and 14,000 schools in India, where there are also 22 colleges and universities dedicated to the exclusive study of the language.
+Sanskrit is taught in 5,000 traditional schools (Pathashalas), and 14,000 schools in India.
 Sanskrit is one of the 22 scheduled languages of India.
 Despite it being a studied school subject in contemporary India, Sanskrit has not been spoken as a native language in centuries.

-The Central Board of Secondary Education of India (CBSE), along with several other state education boards, has made Sanskrit an alternative option to the state's own official language as a second or third language choice in the schools it governs.
-In such schools, learning Sanskrit is an option for grades 5 to 8 (Classes V to VIII).
-This is true of most schools affiliated with the Indian Certificate of Secondary Education (ICSE) board, especially in states where the official language is Hindi.
-Sanskrit is also taught in traditional gurukulas throughout India.
+In India, Sanskrit is offered as a language in central and several state education board schools and is also taught in traditional gurukulas across the country.
 A number of colleges and universities in India have dedicated departments for Sanskrit studies.
 In March 2020, the Indian Parliament passed the Central Sanskrit Universities Act, 2020 which upgraded three universities, National Sanskrit University, Central Sanskrit University and Shri Lal Bahadur Shastri National Sanskrit University, from the deemed to be university status to a central university status.